56quarters/avalonms/README.rst

 * Running as a daemon (including dropping super user permissions)
 * IPv6 support

+To install it simply run

+  pip install avalonms

 The latest documentation is available at https://avalonms.readthedocs.org/en/latest/

 The source is available at https://github.com/tshlabs/avalonms